 - 2 bay leaves

 - Press Cancel to cancel the Saute mode, then press "Pressure Cook" and set the Pressure level to High Pressure, and change the time to 15 minutes.
 (It will take a few minutes for the Instant Pot to come up to the pressure level before it starts to cook.)

-After it has finished cooking for 15 minutes, let the Instant Pot release pressure naturally for about 10 minutes and then do a quick release by moving the seal to the venting position.
+- After it has finished cooking for 15 minutes, let the Instant Pot release pressure naturally for about 10 minutes and then do a quick release by moving the seal to the venting position.
 This will release any remaining pressure.

 - After the pressure is released and the pin has dropped, remove the lid and remove the 2 bay leaves.
 Stir the split pea soup.